Gozeif/Heart-Disease-Prediction/README.md

    - K-Nearest Neighbors (KNN)
    - XGBoost

-   Each model (excluding KNN) is also tried with **RFECV** (Recursive Feature Elimination with Cross-Validation) to automatically select the most informative features.
+   Every model is tried with **RFECV** (Recursive Feature Elimination with Cross-Validation) to automatically select the most informative features.
+RFECV needs an estimator with `feature_importances_` or `coef_` to rank features, which KNN doesn't have — so for KNN a Random Forest is used as a "scout" inside the selector to rank features, while KNN itself still makes the final predictions.

+   The Decision Tree is also run with an RF scout, but for a different reason: using the Decision Tree itself as the scout (`DT + RFECV`) picked features poorly and actually *hurt* performance relative to the plain Decision Tree (0.69 vs. 0.85 accuracy — see `Data/Summary/model_summary.csv`).
+Swapping in a Random Forest scout (`DT + RFECV with RF scout`) — whose feature rankings are more stable since they're averaged across many trees — fixed this and recovered the Decision Tree's original performance.
 Trained models are saved to `Data/Models/`.

    Note: `01_eda.ipynb` and `02_preprocessing.ipynb` don't depend on each other's code or output — both independently load the raw CSVs.
 The numbering reflects the conceptual order (EDA informs preprocessing decisions), not a code dependency.